BT Group: Bidding rules violation

 In 2020, BT was fined £6.3m by the telecoms regulator Ofcom for violating the law on a large public sector deal in Northern Ireland.
 Under Ofcom's regulations, the BT network shall handle all wholesale customers similarly.
 In its report, Ofcom found that BT's network violated the rules by failing to supply Eir with the same details on its on-demand fiber-to-the-premises offering as its own rival team.

+OFCOM fines for non-functioning 999 calls

+On 25 June 2023, a "catastrophic failure" in BT's network resulted in nearly 14,000 attempted 999 emergency calls not being connected.
+Ofcom fined BT £17.5 million, citing the telecom giant's lack of preparedness and poorly documented backup procedures.

+Historical documents

+Records of the Post Office Corporation (Telecommunications division) 1969–1981 and its predecessors (including Post Office Telegraph and Telephone Service 1864–1969 and some private telegraph and telephone companies) are Public Records, and are held by BT Archives.